Erectile Dysfunction

 How is erectile dysfunction diagnosed?

-The doctor will take a detailed medical history and will inquire into the history search.
+To find out the degree of erectile dysfunction or whether such a situation exists, specific questionnaires are carried out which, with just a few questions, can reveal it.
+The doctor will take a detailed medical history and will look for any history of erectile dysfunction.
 It is also useful to know the social and family situation.

-Afterwards, the doctor will perform a physical examination and will request some analyses in order to know the hormonal situation and the possible imbalances of the hepatic, renal or pancreatic function.
+The doctor will then perform a physical examination and order tests to determine the hormonal situation and possible imbalances in liver, kidney or pancreatic function.

 How is erectile dysfunction treated?